hlef/juliet/docs/basics-howto.md

         └── yourtheme
             └── ...

-`juliet init` can initialize this file structure for you in the current directory.
+`juliet init` can initialize this file structure in the current directory.

 The default theme is [gram](https://github.com/hlef/juliet-gram-theme).

-We recommend you to either pick and install one of our recommended themes (see `docs/recommended-themes.md`), or be creative and design your own one!
+Tip: You can either pick and install one of our recommended themes (see `docs/recommended-themes.md`), or design your own one!
 You will find more information about theme design in `docs/themes-howto.md`.

 ### :wrench: Build configuration, *config.yml*

-`config.yml` is the configuration file of your website.
-It defines *variables* needed by the build system, by your theme, and static pages.
+Every juliet source has a `config.yml` file.
+It defines *variables* needed by the build system, theme, and static pages.

 Following variables are required by the build system and are thus mandatory for any Juliet config file: